mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 files, it can simply do nothing in the `Download` state, and Mender will automatically save the file in the "files tree".

-`streams-list` contains a list of streams inside the `streams` and `streams-augment` directories.
+`streams-list` contains a list of streams inside the `streams` directory.
 The path will have exactly two components: which directory it is in, and the name of the pipe which is used to stream the content.
+The directory only becomes important if using augmented artifacts (see below), but is nevertheless always present.
 For example:

 ```
 streams/pkg-file.deb
-streams-augment/patch.diff
+streams/patch.diff
 ```

 Each entry is a named pipe which can be used to stream the content from the